JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 o	The phone continues ringing

+o	no more tears came out.
+I suddenly felt numb wanting nothing more than to feel something.

 \-	Her friend is calling her name – feels like déjà vu

 \-

+No. This wasn’t his doing.
+He wouldn’t hurt me.
+It was definitely karma trying to get the final laugh.
+Not him.
+He wasn’t real.
+He is dead.

+My breathing started to relax and my hands I wanted nothing to do with him anymore.

+ I could only wait for my body to finally relax.

+If the sting from the gashes of nail marks on my palm were a reminder

+The emptiness within mys caused my lips to quiver in anguish.

+ You know you can talk to me right?
+About anything.

+You don’t know anything (I whispered)

 No. This wasn’t his doing.
 He wouldn’t hurt me.
 It was definitely karma trying to get the final laugh.
 Not him.
 He wasn’t real.
 He is dead.